 When I return, I take my experiences directly into the studio and express them in a tangible form.
 I’m in pursuit of beautiful and accidental marks.
 To do this, I apply acrylic paint directly on to a printing plate, arrange the leaves on the paint, top that with paper (I use all kinds of paper, archival and otherwise), and print, using a brayer to push the paper onto the paint and leaves.
 This produces a monoprint.
 I work intuitively, with very little plan other than the shape of the leaves I've just seen outside.
 To make one piece, I print for several days or weeks, creating as much as 4 to 5 layers on each piece, winnowing out the “not so good ones” and adding them to a pile of collage fodder.
 The remaining candidates accumulate, covering the tables in my studio.

 When I've accumulated several good prints, I pin them on the wall in large squares or rectangles, moving the prints around until I find a composition that feels right.
 I might then adhere them to a wooden panel with matte medium, or, mount them on matte board.
 This cutting and piecing creates a visual journal, each print a moment of time pieced together with others, to create an evocative landscape.

-Using this simple printmaking technique and combining it with collage, I explore the seasons of my Northern California town with color and texture, capturing the subtle shapes created by leaves silhouetted against the sky.
+Using this simple printmaking technique and combining it with collage, I explore the seasons of my Pacific Northwest island with color and texture, capturing the subtle shapes created by leaves silhouetted against the sky.